sethteo/tp/docs/UserGuide.md

 **A**: No, there is no limit to the number.

 **Q**: Are the clients/meetings storage persistent between application restarts?<br>
 **A**: Yes.
-We have implemented a storage feature that would populate the information inside the address book based on a .json file.
+We have implemented a storage feature that would populate the information inside FinCliq based on a .json file.

 ---